Clinical Research Lab Setup

 1. Define Your Lab’s Purpose

-• Medical Research: Focus on clinical trials, biomarker studies, and translational research.
+• Medical Research: Clinical trials, biomarker research and translational research.

-• Educational: Facilitate training in research methodologies and laboratory techniques.
+• Educational: Provide the training of research methods and laboratory procedures.

 2. Market Analysis and Business Plan